 Personally, I’m a student of all three.
-My vocations as pastor, church planter, and missionary have consistently inhabited this overlap.
+My vocations as pastor, church planter, and non-profit director have consistently inhabited this overlap.

 More broadly, we are all living in an era of practically unprecedented globalization, urbanization, and consequently, pluralism.
 It is in this context that the church is a “gospel outpost.”
 Thinking people everywhere are actively applying themselves and their ideas to the global urban reality, and it is my desire that Christians do likewise.
 After all, as the world becomes more urban, so must the church.

 Who are you?

 My name is Luke (or L.T.)
-Greer and I work for Orchard Group, an organization dedicated to establishing new churches in global cities.
+Greer and I work for Orchard Group, an organization dedicated to establishing new churches in cities.
 Previously I served as a missionary and church planter in and around Mexico City.
 Presently I reside in the heart of Chicago.
 I’m the husband of a woman who becomes ever more beautiful.
 And I’m the dad of three clever kids — each one with two passports.